vanHeemstraSystems/harness-ci-pipeline-quickstart/500/100/README.md

 **NOTE**: Don't have a cluster?
 See [Notes](https://docs.harness.io/article/ltvkgcwpum-harness-community-edition-quickstart#notes).

 **NOTE**: Instead of relying on a Kubernetes Cluster provided by some outside provider, we'll be setting up our own Kubernetes Cluster using K3D (Kubernetes inside Docker).
-See also "K3d - How to run Kubernetes cluster locally using Rancher K3s" at https://www.youtube.com/watch?v=mCesuGk-Fks
+See also "K3d - How to run Kubernetes cluster locally using Rancher K3s" at https://www.youtube.com/watch?v=mCesuGk-Fks and our own repository for K3D at https://github.com/vanHeemstraSystems/k3d-headstart

 - Review Harness CD Community Edition Overview and Harness Key Concepts to establish a general understanding of Harness.